DataDog/hiring-engineers/answers.md

 Issue occurred at: {{last_triggered_at}}
  @burkesaram@gmail.com
 ```

+* Potential bug: (Sat, Jan 5 2019, ~10-11AM PST) Cannot properly scroll on edit modal in Manage Downtime tab.
+Initial steps: Under the Manage Downtime tab (Layer 1, main-page), select an existing scheduled downtime(Layer 2, opens right-hand-slideout), select the edit button (Layer 3, opens edit-modal).
+  * This didn't appear to be an issue last night (Fri, Jan 4 2019, ~11PM PST) when I was editing downtimes.
+  * 2015 macbook pro trackpad will not scroll the L3:edit-modal.
+    * Position of cursor does not change behavior.
+  * Using up/down arrow keys changes selection on list of existing scheduled downtimes on the L1:main-page.
+Right-hand slideout appropriately changes information according to selected scheduled downtime.
+  * Spacebar and shift+spacebar DOES properly scroll L3:edit-modal.
+  * [esc] properly exits edit modal.
+    * Trackpad scrolling now functions properly, including typical scrolling behavior based on cursor position for macOS devices. i.e. with L2:right-hand-slideout open, cursor over L2:right-hand-slideout result in no scrolling.
+Cursor over L1:main-page scrolls L1:main-page.
+  * Reloading and shift+command+R do not resolve the issue.
+  * I don't have screen recording software, so visually documenting the bug is difficult on my end.

 * **Bonus Question**: Since this monitor is going to alert pretty often, you don’t want to be alerted when you are out of the office.
 Set up two scheduled downtimes for this monitor: